nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ![iar_standalone_project](../build_system/_doc/iar_standalone_project.png)

-**The standalone example feature supports repository examples and freestanding examples using the explicitly include root CMakeLists.txt.
+**The standalone example feature supports repository examples and Freestanding examples using the explicitly include root CMakeLists.txt.
 Freestanding examples using McuxSDK CMake package do not have standalone example feature.**

 If your example already has generated build artifacts, you can directly type `west build -t standalone_project` to generate the standalone example.

-##### Standalone examples for sysbuild projects
+##### Standalone examples for SysBuild projects

 For SysBuild projects, you can generate standalone versions for all the projects managed by sysbuild by appending the options `--cmake-only -t standalone_project` to the west build command.
 The generated project files are located in `<build folder>/<project>/<toolchain>`.